qweeze/pg_watcher/README.md

 A set of PL/pgSQL functions to monitor data changes (CDC) as a result of an arbitrary SQL query

+Changes are computed by comparing result of a query against a materialized view based on the same query.
+A query must have `_id` column which is used to join it with the materialized view.

 ##### Usage example:

 ```sql